learn-co-curriculum/JS-DOM/readme.md

 ## Course Modules

-If It is a reading I will add a :books:
+If It is a reading I will add a :books: <br>
-If it has Jest tests I will add a :heavy_check_mark: if it has Mocha tests or Vite I will add an :x:
+If it has Jest tests I will add a :heavy_check_mark: <br>
+if it has Mocha tests or Vite I will add an :x: <br>

 ### JavaScript and the DOM
 - :books: Phase-1-JS-Intro-to-the-dom